 Lucky Bonus

-The Lucky Bonus side wager is successful whenever the Banker hand wins with a total of six, in which case it pays at odds of 18 to 1.
-You must also back the Banker side with a main wager on the same round to qualify for winning the Lucky Bonus.
+The Lucky Bonus side wager wins whenever the Banker hand prevails with a total of six, in which case it pays 18 to 1.
+To qualify for a Lucky Bonus payout, you must also back the Banker side with a main wager in the same round.

-The maximum you can stake on the side bet amounts to 10% of your main wager on Banker.
-The Super 6 is a variation of the Lucky Bonus bet that pays 12 to 1 if the Banker wins with a total of six, without the obligation to commit with a main wager on this outcome.
+The maximum you can stake on the side bet equals 10% of your main Banker wager.
+The Super 6 is a variation of the Lucky Bonus that pays 12 to 1 if the Banker wins with a total of six, without requiring a main wager on this outcome.

 Lucky 8 and Unlucky 8

-When placing a Lucky 8 side bet, you wager that either the Banker or the Player side will prevail with a hand total of no more, no less than eight.
-Predicting this outcome correctly typically rewards players with a 4 to 1 payout.
+When you place a Lucky 8 side bet, you wager that either the Banker or the Player side will win with a hand total of exactly eight.
+Correctly predicting this outcome typically pays 4 to 1.

-Unlucky 8 practically mirrors the Lucky 8, because it wins whenever either Player or Banker loses the round with an exact total of eight.
-Another difference results from the higher payout for this proposition, which amounts to 8 to 1.
+Unlucky 8 mirrors Lucky 8, but wins when either the Player or the Banker loses the round with an exact total of eight.
+Because the result is harder to hit, the payout rises to 8 to 1.

 Egalite Bets

-The group comprises an extensive array of side wagers placed on distinct ties, for instance, final Banker/Player totals of 7/7 or 8/8.
-In essence, this is an extension of the standard tie bet in baccarat but much more specific.
+The group comprises an extensive array of side wagers placed on specific ties, for example final Banker/Player totals of 7/7 or 8/8.
+Essentially, this is an extension of the standard tie bet in baccarat, but much more specific.

-The house odds are based on the difficulty of making a correct prediction for each egalite wager, although there may be payout variations across different casinos.
-The table below outlines the most standard payouts for egalite bets.
+The house odds are based on how difficult it is to make a correct prediction for each egalite wager, although payouts may vary across casinos.
+The table below lists the most common payouts for egalite bets.

 Dragon Bonus

-This is arguably the most popular and widespread category of size bets in baccarat.
-It involves wagering on the Player or Banker hand to win but you must also predict the exact margin between the winning and the losing side.
+This is arguably the most popular and widespread category of side bets in baccarat.
+It involves wagering on the Player or Banker hand to win, but you must also predict the exact margin between the winning and losing sides.

-The wider the margin of the win, the bigger the payout for Dragon Bonus side bets.
-The winning side must prevail either with a natural hand (two-card totals of 9 or 8) or have a victory margin of at least four points.
-The most widespread payouts are as follows:
+The wider the margin of victory, the larger the payout for Dragon Bonus side bets.
+The winning side must either prevail with a natural hand (two-card totals of 9 or 8) or win by at least four points.
+The most common payouts are as follows:

 Other Intriguing Side Bets in Baccarat